16 Free Museums in Copenhagen You Can’t Afford to Miss

 At the end of your visit, you can take a look at the exhibition of liqueur casks in the wine cellar and a film from 1924 depicting cherry liqueur production at Heering’s factory.

-The Bank And Savings Museum Opening Times
+The Bank And Savings Museum Visitor Information

-The Bank and Savings Museum website
+Website | The Bank and Savings Museum website |

 How To Get To The Bank And Savings Museum